-- COVID-19 is set to undo several years of development progress in Africa. - Compared to the pre-COVID-19 forecast, Africa's economy will be between US\$349 billion and US\$643 billion smaller in 2030. - In a best case scenario, GDP per capita will recover to 2019 levels in 2024.
-In the worst case, Africa will only return to 2019 levels in 2030. - ▶ Efforts to roll out additional social grants in several African countries to mitigate the impact of the pandemic will marginally reduce extreme poverty and income inequality in the short term. - Relative to the pre-COVID-19 forecast, 14 million additional Africans will be extremely poor in 2020.

-- In 2030, an additional 38 to 70 million more people would be classified as extremely poor.
-This translates to poverty rates of 35% to 37% of Africa's total population. - COVID-19 is set to further constrain Africa's progress towards attaining the 2030 Sustainable Development Goals. - The pandemic is expected to significantly reduce government revenue and health expenditure, and undermine debt sustainability in several African countries.
+- This study was completed in July 2020 one of the first on the long-term impact of COVID-19 on Africa.
+We found that COVID-19 is set to undo several years of development progress in Africa.
+Jump to Comparative outcomes: V, U, L scenarios - Compared to the pre-COVID-19 forecast, Africa's economy will be between US\$335 billion and US\$617 billion smaller in 2030.
+Jump to Comparative outcomes: V, U, L scenarios - In a best-case scenario, GDP per capita will recover to 2019 levels in 2024.
+In the worst case, Africa will only return to 2019 levels in 2030.
+Jump to Three COVID-19 scenarios - Efforts to roll out additional social grants in several African countries to mitigate the impact of the pandemic will marginally reduce extreme poverty and income inequality in the short term.
+Jump to Comparative outcomes: V, U, L scenarios - Relative to the pre-COVID-19 forecast, 14 million additional Africans will be extremely poor in 2020.
+In 2030, an additional 38 to 70 million more people would be classified as extremely poor.
+This translates to poverty rates of between 35% and 37% of Africa's total population.
+Jump to Comparative outcomes: V, U, L scenarios - COVID-19 is set to further constrain Africa's progress towards attaining the 2030 Sustainable Development Goals.
+Jump to Comparative outcomes: V, U, L scenarios - The pandemic is expected to significantly reduce government revenue and health expenditure and undermine debt sustainability in several African countries.
 In the worst case, more people will have died from the impact of reduced health expenditure and hunger by 2030 than from COVID-19.
+Jump to Three COVID-19 scenarios